 Here’s some action items to improve your website’s mobile experience:

-- Use your website on as many devices you can get your hands on (Desktop, tablet and mobile).
+- Use your website on as many devices as you can get your hands on (Desktop, tablet, and mobile).

 - Invest in mobile responsive design so your customers have the best experience on your website on their devices.